 I would climb up into my father’s lap and Samir would climb up into Uncle’s.
 Uncle would be sitting cross-legged in the middle of the highest sofa, wearing his spotless white djellabas and a white turban, with his son Samir perched on his lap in Prince of Wales shorts.
 I would nestle in my father’s lap, neatly dressed in one of my very short French white dresses with satin ribbons at the waist.
 Mother always insisted on dressing me in the latest Western fashions- short fluffy lace dresses with colored ribbons and shiny black shoes.
 The only problem was that she would fly into a flurry if I dirtied the dress, or disarranged the ribbons, and so I would often beg her to let me wear my comfortable little sarwal (harem pants), or any traditional outfit, which required less attention.
 But only on religious festival days, when father insisted, would she let me wear my caftan, so anxious was she to see me escape tradition.
 “Dress says so much about a woman’s designs,” she said.
 “If you plan to be modern, express it through what you wear, otherwise they will shove you behind the gates.
 Caftans may be of unparalleled beauty, but Western dress is about salaried work.”
 I therefore grew to associate caftans with lavish holidays, religious festivals, and the splendors of our ancestral past, and Western dress with pragmatic calculations and stern, professional, daily chores.

 Read the questions.
-Write your answers on a sheet of paper and file it in your Activity Journal.
+Write your answers on a sheet of paper.
 You may need to go back and re-read the story to answer some of the questions.

 - How do the women and the girls in the house entertain themselves?
 What do the men living in the house do during their free time?